Rahul Mitra

 IEEE 4th International Conference on Advanced Robotics and Mechatronics (ICARM), 2019

-paper / Oral Presentation / Slides.
+paper / Oral Presentation / Slides

 In teleoperated robots, the kinematics and workspace of the remote device is oftentimes dissimilar to the input device, leading to potential confusion and frustration of the human operator.
 One solution is to constrain the input device motion to a scaled version of remote device joint ranges.